JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 ## Changelog

 ### Pre-release (work-in-progress)
-- HIMSA: workaround for official site limitation
+- HIMSA: official site is using br encoding (need to import `brotli` for that)

 ### v2025.07.22
 - Skip on individual file checking error, rather than break on it